BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

   - let's use YAML we provide anyway for learning purposes

-  - `hostNetwork: true` enabled on pod works for minikube IP
+  - `hostNetwork: true` enabled on pod works for MicroK8s host IP

 ---